Douglas A. Munro Coast Guard Headquarters Building: Previous headquarters of the U.S. Coast Guard

 At the time of its foundation in 1915, U.S. Coast Guard headquarters shared space with its parent agency, the United States Department of Treasury.
-In the same year, the U.S. Coast Guard moved to the Munsey Trust Building, which was home up until 1919.
+In 1915, the U.S. Coast Guard moved to the Munsey Trust Building, which was home up until 1919.
 In 1921, the Bond Building became the new building for headquarters.
 By the 1930s, U.S. Coast Guard Headquarters units were distributed among three venues – the Treasury Annex, the Wilkins Building and the Liberty Loan Building.

 In 1942, U.S. Coast Guard Headquarters consolidated those offices into the Southern Railway Building.
 Between 1963 and 1971, U.S. Coast Guard Headquarters units occupied 800 Independence Avenue Southwest along with the Federal Aviation Agency.
 In the early 1960s and the early 1970s, the agency also occupied 1300 E Street Northwest.

 In 1970, U.S. Coast Guard Headquarters moved into the Nassif Building along with the Coast Guard's new parent agency the United States Department of Transportation.
-The next building to be headquarters was the Transpoint Building, leased by the General Services Administration in 1979 from Laszlo N. Tauber & Associates, which constructed the building in 1973 (the building housed the DHHS Office of Family Assistance from 1980–1986 and served as headquarters for Naval Sea Systems Command between 2013 and 2015).
+The next building to be headquarters was the Transpoint Building, leased by the General Services Administration in 1979 from Laszlo N. Tauber & Associates, which constructed the building in 1973.
+The building housed the DHHS Office of Family Assistance from 1980–1986 and served as headquarters for Naval Sea Systems Command between 2013 and 2015.

 In the 1990s, U.S. Coast Guard Headquarters units planned to relocate to 1200 New Jersey Avenue Southeast along with the U.S. Department of Transportation, but as the U.S. Coast Guard was transferred to the United States Department of Homeland Security, the plans were scrapped.